larsbrinkhoff/its-presentation/PITCHME.md

 - ITS is an operating system for PDP-10 computers.
 - Created at MIT in 1967, kept running until 1990.
-- Known for its openness and availability of source code.
+- Known for its openness and lack of security.

 <img src="pics/MIT.jpg" width="40%"></img>